A.E. Staley biopic set for Decatur premiere

 Decatur Mayor Julie Moore Wolfe likes to think of Staley as a keystone in the industrial base that has made her city’s fortune over the long years.
 “Like In the shopping malls of the past you always needed to have those anchor stores,” she said.

-The movie will have its Decatur premier on Saturday, Sept.
+The movie will have its Decatur premiere on Saturday, Sept.
 16, at the downtown Lincoln Square Theater and LaVelle Hunt, theater president, is excited.

 Where the movie goes after that isn’t so clear, yet, but it seems tailor made for a PBS channel and maybe that’s where it ends up.